liquidcronos/liquidcronos.github.io/_portfolio/portfolio-1.md

 ---

 ## Goal
-The TriPed is a new robot at the [Aries Lab](https://www.lorenzomasia.com/lab-and-people).
-It was build according to our specifications at the University of Stuttgart.
+The [TriPed](https://triped-robot.github.io/) is a new robot at Heidelberg University.
+It was build according to our specifications at the [IMT Stuttgart](https://www.imt.uni-stuttgart.de/).
 The Final Aim of this robot is to study cooperation between machines and humans or machines and machines.
 But before this is possible the robot needs to be actuated.
 For this purpose, a hardware and software architecture was developed and is currently being implemented.

 ## Problem/Complication